zaiste/zaiste.net/content/programming/rails/howtos/howto-get-random-model-record-activerecord-rails.md

 +++
-title = "How To Get A Random Model Record with ActiveRecord in Rails" [taxonomies] topics = [ "Rails", "Ruby" ]
+title = "Get a Random Model Record with ActiveRecord in Rails" [taxonomies] topics = [ "Rails", "Ruby" ]
 +++